spinnaker/spinnaker/docs/commands.md

 ```
 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
- * `--access-key-id, --access-key`: Your AWS Access Key ID.
-If not provided, Halyard will try to find AWS as described at http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default
  * `--account-id`: Your AWS account ID to manage.
 See http://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html for more information.
  * `--add-region`: Add this region to the list of managed regions.
  * `--add-required-group-membership`: Add this group to the list of required group memberships.
- * `--assume-role, --role`: If set, Halyard will configure a credentials provider that use AWS Security Token Service to assume the specified role.
+ * `--assume-role`: If set, Halyard will configure a credentials provider that uses AWS Security Token Service to assume the specified role.

 Example: "user/spinnaker" or "role/spinnakerManaged"
  * `--default-key-pair`: Provide the name of the AWS key-pair to use.
 See http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html for more information.